tmiraglio/SUREHYP/README.md

 ## Description

-`surehyp.py` is a script containing the whole processing chain.
+`surehyp.py` is an example script containing the whole processing chain.
 It allows multithreaded processing.
 Users should update the various paths and filenames to their desired configuration.

 `preprocess.py` contains the various functions called in the preprocessing step, to obtain georeferenced, desmiled, and destriped hyperspectral images.